ATIA-Org/eye-gaze-wg/bylaws.md

 ## Article I, Name and purpose of the organization

-ATIA Eye Gaze Standards Working Group
+Name: ATIA Eye Gaze Standards Working Group

 This working group will collaborate on the process by which eye gaze aware applications can recognize, cooperate, and interact with each other.